 A little bit about Kimchi

-Kimchi is known to be healthy probiotics for guts and gained its popularity in recent times.
-Chinese cabbage also is known as Nappa cabbage is fermented in Radish, salt, sugar, Korean chilli powder etc. The fermented cabbage is supposed to good for your gut health.
+Fermented cabbage is supposed to good for your gut health.
 There are supposed to be different ways of making Kimchi.
-I have never tried my hands in making Kimchi at home, though it is there in my todo list.
+I have never tried my hands in making Kimchi at home, though it is there on my todo list.

 TIPS FOR MAKING THE BEST KIMCHI FRIED RICE